NVIDIA-Merlin/HugeCTR/docs/source/hierarchical_parameter_server/hps_database_backend.md

   When you use a CPU memory database in conjunction with a persistent database, the ideal value for `overflow_margin` can vary.
   In practice, a value in the range `[1000000, 100000000]` provides reliable performance and throughput.

-* `overflow_policy`: specifies how to respond to an overflow condition.
+* `overflow_policy`: specifies how to respond to an overflow condition (i.e., which embeddings should be pruned first).
+Pruning is conducted per-partition in `max_batch_size`-sized batches until the respective partition contains at most `overflow_margin * overflow_resolution_target` embeddings.
 Specify one of the following:
-  * `evict_oldest`: Prune embeddings starting from the oldest embedding until the partition contains at most `overflow_margin * overflow_resolution_target` embeddings.
-This policy implements the least-recently used (LRU) algorithm.
+  * `evict_random` *(default)*: Embeddings for pruning are chosen at random.
-  * `evict_random`: Prune embeddings at random until the partition contains at most `overflow_margin * overflow_resolution_target` embeddings.
+  * `evict_least_used`: Prune the least-frequently used (LFU) embeddings.
+This is a best effort.
+For performance reasons, we implement different algorithms.
+Identical behavior across backends is not guaranteed.

-  Unlike `evict_oldest`, the `evict_random` policy does not require a comparison of timestamps and can be faster.
+  * `evict_oldest`: Prune the least-recently used (LRU) embeddings.

-  However, `evict_oldest` is likely to deliver better performance over time because the policy evicts embeddings based on the frequency of their use.
+  Unlike `evict_least_used` and `evict_oldest`, the `evict_random` policy does not require complicated comparisons and can be faster.
+However, `evict_least_used` and `evict_oldest` are likely to deliver better performance over time because these policies evict embeddings based on the access statistics.

 * `overflow_resolution_target`: Double, specifies the fraction of the embeddings to keep when embeddings must be evicted.
 Specify a value between `0` and `1`, but not exactly `0` or `1`.